zhanyinx/clonal_evolution/README.md

 __IMPORTANT: HEADER is required__

-patient,sex,status,sample,cram,crai,cellularity,maf

 | patient        | sex | status | sample   | cram or bam | crai or bai  | cellularity  | maf       |
 | -------------- | --- | ------ | -------- | ----------- | ------------ | ------------ | --------- |
 | patient1       | XX  | 1      | sampleid | path2/cram  | path2/crai   | 0.1          | path2/maf |
 | .....          | ... | ...... | ........ | ......      | .....        | .....        | ...       |

-where

-patient: patient id
+- patient: patient id

-sex: sex of the patient (XX or XY)
+- sex: sex of the patient (XX or XY)

-status: tumor (1) or normal (0)
+- status: tumor (1) or normal (0)

-sample: sample id
+- sample: sample id

-cram (bam): cram (or bam) file from the sample
+- cram (bam): cram (or bam) file from the sample

-crai (bai): index. of cram (bam)
+- crai (bai): index. of cram (bam)

-cellularity: if available, put the cellularity (number between 0 and 1) from histology.
+- cellularity: if available, put the cellularity (number between 0 and 1) from histology.
 Alternatively leave it empty.

-maf: annotated vcf, output of variantalker
+- maf: annotated vcf, output of variantalker

 ## Output